 1.5.1.
 Tyre mass measurement

-The tyre shall be cleaned and dried before the mass measurement, with device or product not removing any rubber from the tyre (e.g. water based non-abrasive cleaner).
-Any visible stone shall be removed from the pattern before mass measurement.
-The measurement shall be repeated 3 times and averaged.
+The tyre shall be cleaned and dried before the mass measurement, with a device or product not removing any rubber from the tyre (e.g. water based non-abrasive cleaner).
+Any visible stones shall be removed from the pattern before mass measurement.
+The measurement shall be performed 3 times and averaged.

 1.5.2.
 Tyre and wheel assembly mass measurement

-The tyre assembly shall be cleaned and dried before the mass measurement, with device or product not removing any rubber from the tyre (e.g. water based non-abrasive cleaner).
-Any visible stone shall be removed from the pattern before mass measurement, without air pressure, and without valve core.
+The tyre assembly shall be cleaned and dried before the mass measurement, with a device or product not removing any rubber from the tyre (e.g. water based non-abrasive cleaner).
+Any visible stones shall be removed from the pattern before mass measurement, without air pressure, and without valve core.

 The mass measurement shall be performed after checking that the balancing masses are all present on the assembly.